NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1a_intro_aop_gee.md

 var aopDEM = ee.ImageCollection('projects/neon-prod-earthengine/assets/DP3-30024-001')
 ```

-A few tips for the Code Editor:
+A few tips for the working in the Code Editor:
 - In the left panel of the code editor, there is a **Docs** tab which includes API documentation on built in functions, showing the expected input arguments.
 We encourage you to refer to this documentation, as well as the <a href="https://developers.google.com/earth-engine/tutorials/tutorial_js_01" target="_blank"> GEE JavaScript Tutorial</a> to familiarize yourself with GEE and the JavaScript programming language.
 - If you have an error in your code, a red error message will show up in the Console (in the right panel), which tells you the line that failed.
 - Save your code frequently!
 If you try to leave your code while it is unsaved, you will be prompted that there are unsaved changes in the editor.